Analysis | The U.S. and Britain’s coronavirus calamities

 And then there’s the politics.
 In the United States, the pandemic is being experienced through a partisan lens, with polls showing the president’s supporters less concerned than his opponents about the outbreak.
 Six months from the presidential election, Trump continues to attack the media and blame rivals for the country’s travails.

 But that approach has its limits, especially as Trump eases shutdown measures.
 “Unlike the press, the coronavirus cannot be browbeaten.
-Unlike whistleblowing officials, it cannot be fired or demoted,” wrote the Atlantic’s Helen Lewis.
+Unlike whistleblowing officials, it cannot be fired or demoted,” the Atlantic’s Helen Lewis wrote.
 “The virus does not care if you imply that it is unpatriotic.
 It is not diverted by untested cures, or dangerous ones you just invented.
 It does not read Twitter.”

 Britain, deeply divided on all sorts of issues, has not seen the same kind of polarization during the pandemic.
-“Apolitical institutions like the monarchy are proving their worth in a time of crisis; the home front and Blitz spirit are powerful forces in the country’s collective memory,” wrote Oliver Wiseman in Politico.
+“Apolitical institutions like the monarchy are proving their worth in a time of crisis; the home front and Blitz spirit are powerful forces in the country’s collective memory,” Oliver Wiseman wrote in Politico.
 “Britain’s free-at-the-point-of-use health care system has proved a rallying point during the crisis.
 These institutions have glued Britain’s political tribes together in trying times.”

 Johnson’s government “can at least show a modicum of human empathy for those who’ve lost loved ones, a feat that continues to elude Trump,” wrote Guardian columnist Jonathan Freedland.
 “They have at least — eventually — united behind a coherent ‘stay home’ message, rather than undermining that advice at every turn.”

-Note: Correction: An earlier version of this piece incorrectly referenced quarantines enacted by European countries in late February.
-The first major lockdowns on the continent were ordered in early March.
-The piece has been updated.